 Soft music, white noise or a gentle shushing noise can soothe some babies.

 Many babies are soothed by motion.
 Try walking with baby in a sling or in a stroller.
 Rock or sway with baby in a gentle, rhythmic motion.
-Or try going for a ride in a car.
+Or try going for a car ride.

 Sucking sometimes helps babies to calm and relax.
 You can provide this by allowing your baby to breastfeed or by offering a pacifier.